 How This Funding Impacts Our Communities

 Maintaining $1,000,000 in funding FY21 positioned us well to reinvest in our current cohort of mentoring programs that stepped in as a critical support for youth during the pandemic.
-This also allowed for the investment of new grantee programs not previously supported through the line item, resulting in an increased number of mentoring matches in our targeted communities, including: Lynn, Lawrence, Springfield, Holyoke, Boston and Cape Cod and the Islands.
+This also allowed for the continued investment of grantee programs in our targeted communities, including: Lynn, Lawrence, Springfield, Holyoke, Boston and Cape Cod and the Islands.
 Lastly, this enabled MMP to continue to fund a dropout prevention pilot program in Boston, Lawrence and Springfield Public Schools, placing social-emotional supports by way of Success Mentors in schools to improve attendance for chronically absent students.
 This proven method of bringing developmental relationships in schools improves both school climate and student connectedness to their education, resulting in positive outcomes in school, in their communities, and in life.

 - How does the budget process even work?
 Watch this animated video!